cpeytier/OIC_Process_Labs/Lab1.md

 3. In the *Form* field, click the magnifying glass and add your form to the task (there is only one form: *TravelRequestForm*)

-4. In the *Presentation* field, select the presentation named “*Travel Approved*” instead of "*Main*".
+4. In the *Presentation* field, select the presentation named â€œ*Travel Approved*â€ instead of "*Main*".

 5. In the *Title* field, add a title to your task: Click the expression editor (*fx*) instead of the plain editor (*abc)* :